suchjs/vp-suchjs/docs/en/extTypes.md

 ### `:lowercase`

-Returns a lowercase letter string, which is defined as `Such.define('lowercase','string','[97,122]')`, which is equivalent to restricting the unicode code point range on the basis of the string type It is 97 to 122, that is, lowercase letters.
+Returns a lowercase letter string, which is defined as `Such.define('lowercase','string','[97,122]')`, which is equivalent to to a string type with the unicode code point from 97 to 122, that is, lowercase letters.

 ```javascript
 Such.as(":lowercase"); // 'augdkoa'